DataKinds/datakinds.github.io/_posts/2019-04-02-a-whirlwind-tour-of-perl6-s-best-features.md

 > the bug never would have happened.
 >
 > Apart from naming the method differently, if you wanted to achieve the
-> same effect in Ruby as the Perl 6 `rw` trait that you demonstrate, you
+> same effect in Ruby as the Raku `rw` trait that you demonstrate, you
 > could call the `#freeze` method on the object after constructing it:
 >
 > ~~~ruby